google/codeworld/RequirementChecker.md

 A REQUIRES comment looks like this:

     {-
-        REQUIRES "Some user-readable description"
+        REQUIRES

-        <<list of machine-readable conditions>>
+        Description: Some user-readable description.
+        Rules:
+        - << YAML-format description of 1st rule to check >>
+        - << YAML-format description of 2nd rule to check >>
+        - << YAML-format description of 3rd rule to check >>
     -}

-The user-readable description is an arbitrary string, which is used in the output to provide a section header explaining what went wrong.
+`Description` is a user-readable arbitrary string, which is used in the output to provide a section header explaining what went wrong.
-The machine-readable conditions describe the formal requirements that are varified.
-Details on that language are below.
+The `Rules` are YAML machine-readable descriptions of the formal requirements that are verified.
+Details on the rules are below.
+(There is a second, older format for requirements, which is not described here and will go away soon.)

 An XREQUIRES comment is an obfuscated variation on REQUIRES.
 Instead of a single requirement, it contains a base64-encoded and gzipped list